Big data is changing the way we do business and creating a need for data engineers who can collect and manage large quantities of data.

 In addition to making the lives of data scientists easier, working as a data engineer can give you the opportunity to make a tangible difference in a world where we’ll be producing 463 exabytes per day by 2025 [1].
 That’s one and 18 zeros of bytes worth of data.
 Fields like machine learning and deep learning can’t succeed without data engineers to process and channel that data.

 In this article, you'll learn more about data engineers, including what they do, how much they earn, and how to become one.
-But, if you'd prefer to start learning from working professionals right away, consider enrolling in IBM's Introduction to Data Engineering course.
+But if you're ready to get started right away, consider enrolling in the IBM Data Engineering Professional Certificate.

 Data engineers work in a variety of settings to build systems that collect, manage, and convert raw data into usable information for data scientists and business analysts to interpret.
 Their ultimate goal is to make data accessible so that organizations can use it to evaluate and optimize their performance.